checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

 ## Finding selectors

 There are different ways one can go about finding a selector for one or more UI elements.
-Let's take a look at each.
+Let's take a look at each one.

 ### Looking at the page's source code